taystantim/Correlation_vs_causation_presentation/README.md

 What’s missing from the data can be just as important as what’s present.

-## How Statisticians Avoid these Traps:
+## How Statisticians Avoid these Traps

 Approaches like careful study design, controlling for confounders, using causal thinking, and applying skepticism to produce more reliable insights.